bmcc-mmp/mmp460/wordpress/what-wp.md

 title: Anatomy of a WordPress Site
 ---

-## Anatomy of a WordPress Site
+## What is WordPress?

-WordPress is a content management application that facilitates the creation of websites that are dynamically managed from the browswer.
-Practically speaking, once a WordPress site is installed, you can log into it and add or change content from a dashboard.
+WordPress is a *content management* application that can be used to create websites that are dynamically managed from the browswer.
+Practically speaking, once a WordPress site is installed, you can log into it and add or change content from a dashboard, without the need for coding HTML or CSS.
 The changes that you make will be instantly added to the website.

+WordPress come with many templates, called themes,

 WordPress is an open source free application that can be downloaded from [wordpress.org](https://wordpress.org/).
 You can install a WordPress site manually on your server